 The best spot to go fishing is at the rocks north of the beach.
-This may not be the best location for the inexperienced though, as there are waves that could surprise you.

 Restaurants and Cafe’s Nearby

-While not as busy as Palm Beach, there are a few restaurants and cafe’s close by, and a little kiosk right at the beach.
+While not as busy as Palm Beach, there are a few restaurants and cafe’s close by, and also a little kiosk right at the beach.